 Print on Demand

-Another great way to bring in passive income in exchange for the time it takes you to upload and edit your designs is by using print-on-demand services.
-You can offer fine art prints as well as things like wall clocks, t-shirts, and bedspreads with your photography on them, all without having to invest a cent of your own money.
-If you list a print in your online photography shop, you’ll have to go through the effort of finding a reputable printer, ordering a test print, and coordinating shipment.
-With print on demand, you simply upload your designs and adjust them to the objects you are offering, then go about your business as your portion of the sales start pouring in.
+Passive income can be gained through print-on-demand services.
+You can offer fine art prints, things like wall clocks, t-shirts, and bedspreads with your photography on them, and it won’t cost you a penny.
+When you list a print in your online photography shop, you’ll have to search for a printer, order a test print, and coordinate shipment.
+With print on demand, you simply upload your designs, and then begin receiving orders as your sales come in.

 Market to Your Audience